 Now, I know what you are thinking, and I have one word for you – hygiene.

 If you wash properly with soap and water before and make sure you clean about an inch inside, I promise you, you will be cleaner than a whistle.

 I always say, never do something you don’t feel comfortable with.
 But though, if you are feeling adventurous rimming is an exciting way to take foreplay to the next level.

-Sex is a two person game.
+Sex is a two-person game.
 That means communication in both directions.
 I know that this is a skill not everyone is great at, but it is essential if you are going to have great sex.
 Talk to each other, and read each other’s body language.

-Communication starts even before entering the bedroom.
+“Communication starts even before entering the bedroom.”

-If you are especially nervous, express your concerns before actually having sex.
+If you are nervous, express your concerns before actually having sex.
 Tell him your thoughts, worries, and expectations.
 He is probably just as nervous as you are.

 On the other hand, be sure to ask him questions, and talk about how he is feeling.
 Make sure that you are both in sync throughout the process.

 Tops, are not always the most considerate towards bottoms – usually, because they are not the ones who are in pain.
 I get it, they are horny, and they are about to get laid.
 But gosh damn it slow down!